 Old West History

 Wyatt Earp and Doc Holliday.
 Pioneer settlers and their cattle drives.
 Gold and silver mine prospecting.
 Cochise, Geronimo and the Apache Indian wars.
-It made legends in Cochise County.
+They all made Cochise County the Land of Legends!
 Explore the past and see how the Old West shaped today’s landscape.

-Visit the John Slaughter Ranch, the home of another Cochise County lawman, near the city of Douglas to learn about his contribution in taming the West.
-Discover how copper mining brought its version of the Wild West to Bisbee.
-The town of Benson has a unique role in the Old West history, as it was the site of the Butterfield Overland Stage.
-Every fall, it holds the Butterfield Overland Stage Days and commemorates those days with a Pony Express ride.
+The Town of Benson has a unique role in the Old West history, as it was the site of the Butterfield Overland Stage.
+Every fall, Benson holds the Butterfield Overland Stage Days and commemorates those days with a Pony Express ride.
 Later, the Southern Pacific Railroad came to Benson and transformed it into a bustling train depot.

 Celebrate Cochise County's unique heritage and culture throughout the year.Upcoming Events Calendar